deafmute420/ups-timecard-quickcard/README.md

 - Fill Timecard with one click
 - Create and manage multiple schedules
-- Export Schedule all schedules to JSON file
+- Export all schedules to JSON file
-- Import Schedules from JSON file
+- Import schedules from JSON file
 - Delete saved schedules
 - Saves schedules locally in the browser
 - Supports automatic updates through GitHub/Tampermonkey